ChunMinChang/blog/_posts/2019-07-21-grandpa-s-american-dream.md

 After hanging up the phone, I started searching the flight ticket back to Taiwan.
 It’s bloody expensive and I don’t have many time-offs.
 I was not sure if I should go back to Taiwan immediately.
 I just started my new job here and I was assigned to a challenging project.
 I don’t want to mess it up.
 It’s my first project of my first job in the United States.
 So I booked the ticket in Thanksgiving days.

 I called home every week to check my grandpa.
 However, there was only one time he was awake.
 I had a video chat with him.
 During our chat, he looked the camera, and said: “The girl next to you is pretty.
 You should marry her.”.
 I said “She is already your granddaughter-in-law”.
 Then he laughed and said he couldn't remember things these days.
 Then he said he was tired, so we ended our chat.
-A few minutes later, my mom called me again and said: “Your grandpa asks me to push you for a Phd”, and I just laughed.
+A few minutes later, my mom called me again and said: “Your grandpa asks me to push you for a PhD”, and I just laughed.

 Two weeks later, my grandpa passed away.
 I really regretted I was not being there with him.
 I rearranged an earlier ticket back to Taiwan.